puckey/dance-tonite/README.md

 - To record a room without heads, add the number 1 behind the room number.
 So, room 3, no heads: `/record/3/1`.

 ## Configuring for flows
-- Visit `/version` to set up a browser to take on a specific during IO flow.
+- Visit `/version` to set up a browser to take on a specific flow during IO.
 This value is reflected in: `feature.isIODaydream` & `feature.isIOVive`.

 ## Debug plane
 - To add a debug plane to the recording room, visit `/plane` then trigger in all four corners of the room.